jess-moloney/LHL_final_project_influenza_forecasting/README.md

 - Random Forest Regression
 - Gradient Boosting Regression

-The Gradient Boosting Regression algorithm achieved the best results, and the date time, lag, and window features were the best predictors of cases.
+The Gradient Boosting Regression algorithm achieved the best results.
+Although I trained all models with various combinations of features, the date time, lag, and window features were the best predictors of cases.

 ## Results
-The following plots show the performance of the Gradient Boosting Regression model on 1-week and 4-week ahead models.
-As expected, the 1-week ahead model is more accurate, with predicted cases closely fitting actual cases on the test data.
+The following plots show the performance of the Gradient Boosting Regression model on 1-week and 4-week ahead predictions.
+As expected, the 1-week ahead forecast is more accurate, with predicted cases closely fitting actual cases on the test data.

 ![best model](visualizations/best_model_week_1_forecast_v3.png)
 ![best model](visualizations/best_model_week_1_feature_importances.png)